MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Privacy-considerations.md

 The minimum-group-size rule does not apply to histogram charts.
 This is because histogram charts display information that is based on metrics -- on values calculated from observed behavior, _not_ on HR data.

-On histograms, the x-axis consists of bins that are based on average metric values and the y-axis is determined by the number of people whose average metric value puts them in that bin.
+In histograms, the x-axis consists of bins that are based on average metric values and the y-axis is determined by the number of people whose average metric value puts them in that bin.

-If there is only one person who falls in a specific bin, the histogram does display data for that one person.
+If only one person falls in a specific bin, the histogram would still display data for that one person.
+(The height of the bin would be 1.)

 However, you cannot single out this individual.
 This is because you do not know what HR “group” they belong to.
-(In some other charts, such as column charts, an individual in a small group might be identifiable but in a histogram, the HR group to which individuals belong is the larger filter group.)
-You also will not be able to determine the precise metric value of an individual because they are in a bin with a minimum 0.5-hour range.
+(In some other charts, such as column charts, an individual in a group below the threshold might be identifiable but in a histogram, the HR group to which individuals belong is the larger filter group.)
+You also cannot determine the precise metric value of an individual because they are in a bin with a minimum 0.5-hour range.

 #### Where to find histogram charts